gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 # Introduction

-- LCBD as useful measure for ecological uniqueness
-- Restriction to small scales & few sites, unlike BD itself
-- Restriction to known composition
-- Potential to fill-in gaps through SDMs
-- Poses question of applicability on large, continuous scales
-- Potential varying relationship between richness-LCBD, given dependence of BD on scale

 Beta diversity is an essential measure to describe the organization of biodiversity in space.
 The calculation of local contributions to beta diversity (LCBD), specifically, allows for the identification of sites with exceptional